 You’ve learned all about the when, the why, and the what.
 Are you ready for the how?

 Finding the best ways to transition will differ from family to family, but these little tricks are things that helped me, my friends, and my family coax countless toddlers into new beds.
+The AAP offers the following tips.

 1. Keep Things Familiar